The Cover-Up of the Biggest Disaster in Music History

 Flames engulfed the vault.
 Aronson’s worst fears were realized.
-It is being called the biggest disaster in the history of the music business.

 Here is a three-minute CBS News report that was broadcast June 15, 2019, via YouTube: